OscarBackman92/Project-1-Oscar-B-ckmanv2/README.md

 ![Lower nav laptop and desktop](assets/readme_images/lower_nav_laptop_desktop.png)

-* At the bottom of each page, there is a lower navigation section providing contact information, opening hours, and a newsletter subscription form, and updates on today's truck location.
-All with Aria-labels for screen readers.
+* Includes a lower navigation section with contact information, opening hours, newsletter subscription form, and updates on today's truck location.
-    Also on phones and tablets there is a tel function for calls and an mailto function that opens up you preferred mail service creating a new mail.
-Works on phones, tablets, laptops and desktops.
+* Offers essential information and engagement opportunities, enhancing user experience and facilitating easy communication with the business.
+Integration of Aria-labels ensures accessibility for all users, including those using screen readers.

 #### Footer